joshhmann/rs-sdk/README.md

 We have not been endorsed by, authorized by, or officially communicated with Jagex Ltd. on our efforts here.

 You cannot play Old School RuneScape here, buy RuneScape gold, or access any of the official game's services!
+Bots developed here will not work on the official game servers.

 ## License